spiritphyz/AWS-Serverless-Guides/README.md

 These guides allow developers unfamiliar with the AWS platform to deploy a secure static site using static site generators like [ GatsbyJS ](https://www.gatsbyjs.org/).
 The site contents are served with auto-renewing HTTPS certificates and are delivered on a CDN for faster response times.

-To become familiar with each AWS service, you will be given specific instructions on where to customize options in the web-based Management Console.
+To learn the main configuration of each AWS service, you will be given specific instructions on where to customize options in the web-based Management Console.
 In the later guides, you will be shown how to accomplish many of the tasks through CLI-based terminal commands.

 **Customizing Services in the Management Console**
   * [Creating a SSL/TLS Certificate for a Custom Domain](./guides/Creating-a-SSL-TLS-Certificate-for-a-Custom-Domain.md)